 \subsection{Neutral hydrogen column densities}

-As discussed above, we intentionally omit the F115W filter from our SED-fitting given that we anticipate potential damping from high neutral hydrogen column densities that \texttt{PROSPECTOR} does not model.
-Given this, we can utilise our best-fit \texttt{PROSPECTOR} model to estimate the required damping, and hence neutral hydrogen column density, to match the observed F115W flux.
-We first apply an IGM attenuation curve to the model, assuming a neutral fraction of one and no ionised bubble following \cite{mason_measuring_2020},which maximises the impact of the IGM and hence minimises the impact of the DLA (thus our $N_{\rm HI}$ estimate is technically a lower bound).
-We then assume a Voigt-Hjerting profile for the DLA absorption, which is valid for high $N_{\rm HI}$, utilising Equation 9 of \cite{smith_lyman_2015}.
-Finally, we iterate over a grid of $N_{\rm HI}$ to find the required damping to the model spectrum to match the observed F115W flux.
+As discussed above, we intentionally omitted the F115W filter from our SED fitting given that we anticipated potential damping from high neutral hydrogen column densities, which is not modelled by \texttt{Prospector}.
+We then used our best-fitting \texttt{Prospector} model to estimate the required damping, and hence the neutral hydrogen column density, to match the observed F115W flux.
+We first applied an intergalactic medium (IGM) attenuation curve to the model, assuming a neutral fraction of one and no ionised bubble following \cite{mason_measuring_2020}, which maximises the impact of the IGM and hence minimises the impact of the damped \Lya\ (DLA) (thus our $N_{\rm HI}$ estimate is technically a lower bound).
+We then assumed a Voigt-Hjerting profile for the DLA absorption, which is valid for high $N_{\rm HI}$, using Equation nine of \cite{smith_lyman_2015}.
+Finally, we iterated over a grid of $N_{\rm HI}$ to find the required damping of the model spectrum to match the observed F115W flux.
+Figure~\ref{fig:NHi} shows the results and are listed in Table~\ref{tab:gal_props}.

-The results of this can be seen in Figure~\ref{fig:NHi} and are reported in Table~\ref{tab:gal_props}.
-While PW1 has an inferred $N_{\rm HI}>10^{21.5}\ {\rm cm^{-2}}$, this amounts to only $\sim 10 \%$ of the sample, compared to $\sim 60 \%$ of galaxies in A2744-PC-z7p9.
-Notably, the galaxy impacted by the highest neutral hydrogen column density is located within the most clustered region of \pc, including PW1, PW2, PW7 and PW8, a result that is also seen in A2744-PC-z7p9 \citep{witten_before_2025}.
-Excess emission relative to the model spectrum, beyond observational uncertainties in the F115W filter, are seen in three of \pc-resident galaxies.
-This excess can be due to either uncertainties in our \texttt{PROSPECTOR} models or due to \Lya emission contaminating the F115W filter.
+While PW1 and PW8 have inferred $N_{\rm HI}>10^{21.5}\ {\rm cm^{-2}}$, this amounts to only $\sim 20 \%$ of the sample, compared to $\sim 60 \%$ of galaxies in A2744-PC-z7p9.
+Notably, the galaxies impacted by the highest neutral hydrogen column density are located within the most clustered region of \pc, which includes PW1, PW2, PW7, and PW8.
+A similar trend is also seen in A2744-PC-z7p9 \citep{witten_before_2025}.
+Two of the \pc-resident galaxies show excess emission relative to the model spectrum in the F115W filter, beyond the observational uncertainties.
+This excess can be due either to uncertainties in our \texttt{Prospector} models or to \Lya emission contaminating the F115W filter.